-- 49.1 The Parties agree that Building Industry Picnic Day will continue to apply during the life of this Agreement in accordance with the following: - (a) The first Monday in December of each year shall be the building industry picnic day, except in Mildura.
-The second Monday in December shall be the building industry picnic day within an area of 25 kilometres from Mildura. - (b) All Employees shall, as far as practicable, be given and shall take this day as Picnic Day without deduction of pay. - (c) Any Employee required to work on this day shall be paid at the rate of double time and a half; provided that an Employee who attends for work as required on this day shall be paid for not less than four hours work. - (d) The Employer may require from an Employee evidence of their attendance at the picnic and the production of the butt of a ticket issued for the picnic shall be sufficient evidence of such attendance.
-Where such evidence is requested by the Employer payment need not be made unless the evidence is produced.
-This requirement only applies so long as all Employees remain eligible to obtain a ticket for Picnic Day regardless of whether or not they are a Union member.
+- The Parties agree that Building Industry Picnic Day will continue to apply during the life of this Agreement in accordance with the following: - (a) The first Monday in December of each year shall be the building industry picnic day, except in Mildura.
+The second Monday in December shall be the building industry picnic day within an area of 25 kilometres from Mildura. - (b) All Employees shall, as far as practicable, be given and shall take this day as Picnic Day without deduction of pay. - (c) Any Employee required to work on this day shall be paid at the rate of double time and a half; provided that an Employee who attends for work as required on this day shall be paid for not less than four hours work. - (d) Multiplex may require from an Employee evidence of their attendance at the picnic and the production of the butt of a ticket issued for the picnic shall be sufficient evidence of such attendance.
+Where such evidence is requested by Multiplex payment need not be made unless the evidence is produced.